atlassian-archive/dataschool/dataschool/_chapters/data-governance/data-mart-maintenance.md

 ### Identify new needs

 Data is never a static thing.
-As new features roll out, new tools start getting used, and objectives get set, new data needs will emerge for your team.
-Do not assume that your Mart will be updated when any of these changes happen.
-You need to proactively advocate to make sure your Mart is updated.
+As new features roll out, new tools get used, objectives are set, and new data needs will emerge for your team.
+Do not assume that your mart will be updated when any of these changes happen.
+You need to proactively advocate to make sure your mart is updated in a timely manner.